-Applications are open for the third round of the Active People, Healthy NationSM Champions Institute, an opportunity for local elected officials to gain the knowledge needed to effectively advocate for safer and more Complete Streets hosted by Smart Growth America (SGA) and the Centers for Disease Control and Prevention’s Division of Nutrition, Physical Activity.
+Applications have been extended to June 30 for the third round of the Active People, Healthy NationSM Champions Institute, an opportunity for local elected officials to gain the knowledge needed to effectively advocate for safer and more Complete Streets hosted by Smart Growth America (SGA) and the Centers for Disease Control and Prevention’s Division of Nutrition, Physical Activity.
 Building on two successful years of the program, this third cohort will receive comprehensive training to help them become champions in their communities to promote activity-friendly routes to everyday destinations.
 The Champions Institute will also help position participants to make the best use of the influx of funds from the infrastructure law, make their communities more competitive for federal grants, and more.

 What is the Champions Institute?

 The Champions Institute is a technical assistance and peer learning program designed to help local elected officials become effective champions for Complete Streets, downtown revitalization, and other local initiatives.
 Selected participants from across the country will form a cohort of local leaders, attending six interactive virtual learning modules beginning in September and ending in early December 2022.
 Champions will learn from national experts and each other in a collaborative and supportive environment.
 From January to June 2023, participants will plan and begin to implement their own local initiatives in line with the goals of the program, whether a policy, a Complete Streets project, or another effort to support active travel and vital downtowns.